key-amb/perl5-IO-Prompt-Timeout/README.md

 The function of clearing timer by a single key click is not supported which is implemented in Prompt::Timeout.

+# KNOWN ISSUES

+- $SIG{ALRM} is not supported on Windows OS.
+So this module won't work.

 # SEE ALSO

 [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker),